Bad credit is like a dark cloud hanging over your head.

 Here a couple of ways to find individual landlords:

 Craigslist used to be a mecca for individual landlords.
-Now, it is a muddled pool of all types of rentals from everyone, from individual property owners to large property management companies.
-But if you’re able to quickly differentiate the ads that are from renting companies and those from individual landlords, you can find multiple types of rentals—condominiums, houses, townhouses, and apartments easily.
+It is a muddled pool of all types of rentals from everyone, from individual property owners to large property management companies.
+But if you’re able to quickly differentiate the ads from renting companies and those from individual landlords, you can find multiple types of rentals—condominiums, houses, townhouses, and apartments easily.

 Classifieds in a local newspaper